job openings

 Program Administration: Ensuring the timely and accurate preparation of information and data necessary to deliver successful programs

-- Maintains accurate participant records including attendance, technical, academic, and social-emotional skill accomplishment and other information
+- Maintains accurate participant records including attendance, technical skill accomplishment, and other information

-- Assists in budget development and tracks program budget; sources and purchases needed materials and equipment within the parameters established in annual budgets; provides timely and accurate accounting of all expenses
+- Assists in budget development; tracks program budget; sources and purchases needed materials and equipment in a timely manner and within the parameters established in annual budgets; provides prompt and accurate accounting of all expenses

 Cross-Organization Support: Contributing to the promotion and smooth operations of the organization

-- Supports the Development team in fundraising activities as requested
+- Supports the Development Department in fundraising activities as requested

 - Contributes to the maintenance of shared resources